hashkrish/se2001-notes/question_papers/23t3/endterm/set_2.md

 - `:` matches the colon.
 - `[[:alnum:]]+` matches one or more alphanumeric characters.
 - `grep -o` prints only the matched part of the line.
-- Grouping makes no difference since we are not using the backreference.
+- Grouping makes no difference since we are not using the back reference.
 - `*` can match zero or more times, so it can match empty strings, which is not required.

 ---